mitchellst/ship-and-nae-nae/readme.md

 My Roadmap from here:
 I don't think I'm going to do most of this, just because we're short on time.
 But in a perfect world, here's what I'd extend from here:
 * Finish the test suite... by which I mean, at this point, make one.
-* Error handling and data validation-- there's a whole lot of it I didn't do, because it's a wireframe.
-* Add support for other kinds of request-- POST with form data, json (fairly trivial with Django Rest Framework.)
 * Plug in a database, add:
     * authentication, with ability to save labels you've created to your profile
     * Amazon S3 integration, putting labels in buckets, and creating signed URL's for (semi-) securely/privately accessing them.
 (This will be my favorite feature if I get around to building it.)